 Software development RFP: Introduction

 In 2021, almost every company is connected to the world of technologies in some way.
 While some organizations rely on off-the-shelf software that doesn’t need additional experts to implement, others still need to engage with outside experts to achieve their business goals.
-This necessity has led to a massive popularity in outsourcing: The global IT outsourcing market will be worth $397.6 billion by 2025, according to Capital Counselor.
+This necessity has led to a massive popularity in web and mobile app outsourcing: The global IT outsourcing market will be worth $397.6 billion by 2025, according to Capital Counselor.

 We, at SPD Group, have created a series of materials that would allow CEOs and CTOs of companies as well as entrepreneurs to find a perfect match for a software development partner.
 We explained How to Leverage Offshore Software Development in 2021, How to hire a dedicated development team, and others, sharing with you insights based on our own experiences.

-This time, we will dive deep into explaining how to find a technical outsourcing partner in an even more practical way: This article will guide you on how to prepare an RFP.
+This time, we will dive deep into explaining how to find a technical app development outsourcing partner in an even more practical way: This article will guide you on how to prepare an RFP.
 Knowing how to write a proper software development RFP will allow you to efficiently connect with IT vendors and create products that will bring tangible results to your organization.

 Don't have time to read?